Home / Conditions / Plantar Fasciitis

 I have already tried cortisone injections — will cold laser be any different?

 Photobiomodulation works through a completely different mechanism.
-Cortisone injections suppress local inflammation (temporarily), whereas cold laser therapy delivers light energy that may influence cellular metabolism and tissue repair processes.
+Cortisone injections suppress local inflammation temporarily, whereas cold laser therapy delivers light energy that may influence cellular metabolism and tissue repair processes.
 The two approaches are not mutually exclusive.
 Some patients explore photobiomodulation when they prefer to avoid repeat injections or when injection relief has been short-lived.
 Individual responses vary.

 How long until I notice a difference?

 The research suggests that pain reduction from photobiomodulation is typically observed over a course of treatment rather than after a single session.
 The largest meta-analysis found that pain was significantly reduced at the end of treatment and sustained at 4–12 weeks follow-up.
 Some people notice improvement within the first few sessions; others take longer.
-During your assessment, Dr Sam Johnson will discuss realistic expectations based on your presentation.
+During your assessment, Dr Sam Johnson (Chiropractor) will discuss realistic expectations based on your presentation.

 What is the evidence for cold laser therapy for plantar fasciitis?